 Located in Lincoln Heights, Gamboge is a Cambodian deli/cafe/marketplace with excellent food that’s perfect for a quick lunch on one of our favorite patios in town.
 While we certainly recommend the chicken salad and the grilled coconut corn, the stars of the show at Gamboge are the num pang.
 A close cousin to the banh mi, they’re served on crunchy bolillo bread (a variation of a baguette) and filled with everything from poached chicken to grilled oyster mushrooms.
 Our favorite right now, however, is the spicy pork shoulder, which comes marinated in a lemongrass paste and topped with pate, chili jam, mayo, pickled papaya and carrot slaw, and other garnishes.
 It’s a fragrant and savory masterpiece, with just a little kick of heat at the end.

-Don’t let the sandwich named after Jon Hamm fool you - Ggiata is a classic Italian deli at heart (even if they’re currently operating out of a takeout/delivery hub on Washington, between Arlington Heights and Pico-Union).
+Don’t let the sandwich named after Jon Hamm fool you - Ggiata is a classic Italian deli in East Hollywood.
 And as such, you can probably guess the best sandwich here.
 The Classic is their version of an Italian sub, and they definitely do it justice.
 Loaded with meats and cheeses - ham, salami, capicola, and smoked provolone - and piled with fixings like Calabrian chili for a little pop, it’s also served on a wonderfully charred seeded baguette, which adds a slightly bitter punch.
 We also really like their chicken parm sub, and the understated (and oft-overlooked) caprese sandwich, too.

 Owned and operated by Nashville hot chicken royalty, Kim Prince, Hotville Chicken opened its doors in late 2019 and immediately became one of the best places to eat hot chicken in LA.
 And don’t get us wrong - the chicken is fantastic, and absolutely what you should come here for, but if you leave without getting one of the hot fish sandwiches, you need to turn around and go back.
 Crispy on the outside, the white fish itself basically melts in your mouth, but also acts as an ideal agent (along with the excellent slaw) to cut through whatever heat level you put on it.